jainsanchits/simple-mvp-generator/README.md

 # On Mac OSX:

 1. Clone the repo,
-2. Pick the java or a kotlin folder, copy and paste **MVPActivity**, **MVPFragment** and **Base** folders into **/Applications/Android Studio.app/Contents/plugins/android/lib/templates/other/**,
+2. Pick java or a kotlin folder as per your project requirement, copy and paste **MVPActivity**, **MVPFragment** and **Base** folders into **/Applications/Android Studio.app/Contents/plugins/android/lib/templates/other/**.
-3. Open Android Studio > File > New
-4. Pick Simple MVP Generator
-5. Select "Base dependencies" (once per-project) and finish.
-This will generate all necessary files for Simple MVP generator to work.
-6. As a final step, repeat step 4 and select "MVP with Activity/ Fragment as a view"
-7. Set the name of the app-feature and hit finish,
-8. Your Activity/ Fragment is now ready with it's model, view and presenter classes!

 # On Windows:

 1. Clone the repo,
-2. Pick the java or a kotlin folder, copy and paste **MVPActivity**, **MVPFragment** and **Base** folders into **{ANDROID_STUDIO_LOCATION}/plugins/android/lib/templates/other/,**,
+2. Pick java or a kotlin folder as per your project requirement, copy and paste **MVPActivity**, **MVPFragment** and **Base** folders into **{ANDROID_STUDIO_LOCATION}/plugins/android/lib/templates/other/**.

+## How to use ##

-3. Open Android Studio > File > New
+1. Open Android Studio > File > New
-4. Pick Simple MVP Generator
+2. Pick Simple MVP Generator
-5. Select "Base dependencies" (once per-project) and finish.
+3. Select "Base dependencies" (once per-project) and finish.
 This will generate all necessary files for Simple MVP generator to work.
-6. As a final step, repeat step 4 and select "MVP with Activity/ Fragment as a view"
+4. As a final step, repeat step 4 and select "MVP with Activity/ Fragment as a view"
-7. Set the name of the app-feature and hit finish,
+5. Set the name of the app-feature and hit finish,
-8. Your Activity/ Fragment is now ready with it's model, view and presenter classes!
+6. Your Activity/ Fragment is now ready with it's model, view and presenter classes!

 ## Extra features -